HewlettPackard/sdflexutils/README.rst

 sdflexutils
 ===========

-**sdflexutils** is a library for interfacing and managing HPE Superdome Flex Servers.
-This library is used by OpenStack Ironic hardware type **sdflex-redfish** for managing Superdome Flex Servers in OpenStack Ironic environment.
+**sdflexutils** is a library for interfacing and managing HPE Superdome Flex 280 and HPE Superdome Flex Servers.
+This library is used by OpenStack Ironic hardware type **sdflex-redfish** for managing Superdome Flex 280 and Superdome Flex Servers in OpenStack Ironic environment.
 This hardware type is provided by `sdflex-ironic-driver
 <https://pypi.org/project/sdflex-ironic-driver>`_.

+**sdflexutils** library can also be used independently (without OpenStack Ironic) to perform the tasks remotely on Superdome Flex 280 and Superdome Flex servers.

 Installation
 ------------